-An orphan according to Merriam-Webster is a child deprived by death of one or usually both parents.
+An Covid orphan is a child deprived by death of one or usually both parents

-First in line to fight the pandemic are United States First Responders and Frontline Medical Workers.
-Eligible children and youth Covid orphans must be a child, stepchild, or grandchild of a verified Covid-19 victim defined:
+First in line to fight the pandemic are United States Frontline Medical Workers.
+Children and youth Covid orphans must be a child, stepchild, or grandchild of a verified Covid-19 victim defined:

 COVID-19 pandemic fatalities include those from variants such as Delta and Omicron.

-For award consideration, ELIGIBLE children and their sponsors should follow these guidelines.
+For Covid-19 Bluebird Award consideration, ELIGIBLE children and their sponsors should follow these guidelines.

 1) For a child until age eighteen (18), preference will be given based on their sponsor's recommendation.
 Each online Letter of Recommendation submitted by a sponsor attest to applicant's eligibility and need.

 EXAMPLES: A boy without funds wishes to attend a summer basketball camp or a girl hopes to take gymnastics classes.